 By the time Chenda’s case reached the Supreme Court, both Sokha and Sinath had reversed their earlier reversals, and were again offering details of the supposed plot.

-Earlier this year, Houng and Phallabot were sentenced to 20 years for masterminding the attempted murder.
+Earlier this year, Huong and Phallabot were sentenced to 20 years for masterminding the attempted murder.
 Huong was extradited from Thailand in 2015, while Phallabot was sentenced in absentia.

 After her appeals were exhausted in 2012, Chenda vowed to explore other measures, filing the complaint to the National Assembly last year.
 However, unlike many of the myriad complaints addressed to the Assembly’s commission on human rights, Chenda’s request prompted a flurry of activity across multiple government bodies.